 School of Law

 Stephanie recently completed her LLM by research (2016) which investigated the prosecution of murder and slaughter before the Justiciary Court, 1625-1650.
-She is currently a PhD student in the School of Law having received an Elphinstone Scholarship.
-Her current PhD research will be looking at politics, crime and the prosecution of law in early modern Scotland.
-She has also been working on exploring her LLM research further by investigating women in law, the classification of murder and the role that malice and forethought had on the prosecution of homicide.
+She is currently an Elphinstone Scholar working towards her PhD in the School of Law.
+Her current research will be looking at gender, crime and the prosecution of law in early modern Scotland.
+She has also been working on exploring her LLM research further by investigating women in law, the role of art and part liability in homicide and treason cases, the classification of murder and the role that malice and aforethought felony had on the prosecution of homicide.

 Prior to completing her LLM, Stephanie achieved an accelerated LLB with commendation at the University of Aberdeen in 2015.
 Before moving to Scotland, she studied history and geography at Queen's University in Canada, successfully completing her Bachelor of Arts with honours in 2013.

 She is currently the President of the Legal Research Society (LRS) for the academic year 2016-2017 and was Secretary of the LRS from 2015-2016.
 She tutors undergraduate law courses in the School of Law.

 Stephanie's primary research interest are in Scots law - particilarly criminal legal history, evidence and procedural law, as well as gender and the law.